salrashid123/kubernetes_oidc_gcp_identity_platform/README.md

 Anyway, lets get started

 I'm assuming you've read up on OIDC provider for kubernetes using a standard provider such as Google (see links below).
-If you did you're probably wondering what i meant by partial in the intro....Well you can partially sic what i mean by looking at the [/.well-known/openid-configuration](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfigurationRequest) for google as well as a firebase app.
+If you did you're probably wondering what i meant by partial in the intro....Well you can partially sic what i mean by looking at the [/.well-known/openid-configuration](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfigurationRequest) for google or other providers.
 For example, compare:

 * `accounts.google.com`: [https://accounts.google.com/.well-known/openid-configuration](https://accounts.google.com/.well-known/openid-configuration)

-vs a sample firebase endpoint:
+vs a sample Google Cloud Identity Platform endpoint:

 ```json
 $ curl -s https://securetoken.google.com/$PROJECT_ID/.well-known/openid-configuration | jq '.'